 - Degenerative processes

-Prolonged sitting and immobility such as working in a sedentary work environment can influence neck and mid back pain just as much as repetitive loading.
-Therefore, it is important to maintain proper posture when sitting and standing just as much as when we are moving.
-Being overweight, smoking, inactivity and other comorbidities (other diseases) can all contribute to increased risk of suffering from neck and mid back pain.
-Trauma, such as whiplash injuries, are also common causes of neck and mid back pain.
+Prolonged sitting and immobility, such as working in a sedentary environment, can contribute to neck and mid-back pain as much as repetitive loading does.
+Therefore, it is important to maintain proper posture when sitting and standing, as we do when we are moving.
+Being overweight, smoking, inactivity, and other comorbidities can contribute to an increased risk of suffering from neck and mid-back pain.
+Traumas such as whiplash injuries are also common causes of neck and mid-back pain.

-Avoiding aggravating factors should be the first thing you address if you suffer from neck and mid-back pain is avoiding risk factors such as those listed above.
-Improving your physical condition and practicing proper body mechanics and maintaining a good posture are paramount in managing these conditions.
-Adjusting your work environment/desk so it meets your needs, taking frequent breaks, not carrying anything heavy in one arms or on one shoulder, ensuring good sleep posture, maintaining a healthy weight and habits, staying active and not smoking can also all have a drastic impacts on one’s condition.
-Remember: stand smart/ sit smart and lift smart.
+The first line of defense in addressing neck and mid-back pain is avoiding risk factors such as those listed above.
+Improving your physical health, practicing proper body mechanics, and maintaining good posture are of paramount importance in managing these conditions.
+Adjusting your work environment to suit your needs, taking frequent breaks, not carrying anything heavy on one arm or shoulder, ensuring good sleep posture, maintaining a healthy weight and habits[NW15] , staying active, and not smoking can also have a major positive impact.
+Remember: stand smart, sit smart, lift smart.

 Headaches are often associated with neck pain.
 These are referred to as cervicogenic headaches.
-If dysfunctions in the neck or surrounding areas can be normalized these will often lead to a significant decrease in headache intensity, severity and frequency.
+If dysfunctions in the neck or surrounding areas can be normalized, these will often lead to a significant reduction in headache intensity, severity, and frequency.

-Rib dysfunctions (costovertebral dysfunctions) are characterized as tight and tender areas on either side of the spine that can often refer pain up the backside of the neck.
-Rib dysfunction are also commonly associated with headaches.
-Many muscles from the neck attache to the upper ribs.
-When these joints are dysfunctional and do not move properly the surrounding muscles have to worker harder than they should.
-This increased stress exerted on the muscles and cause them to become hypertonic (tight).
-This increases the risk of compressing nerve roots that supply the scalp which may cause headaches if the conditions is not managed properly or in a timely manner.
+Rib dysfunctions, also called costovertebral dysfunctions are characterized by tight and tender areas on either side of the spine that can often refer pain up the backside of the neck.
+Rib dysfunctions are also commonly associated with headaches.
+Many muscles from the neck attach to the upper ribs.
+When these joints are dysfunctional and do not move properly, the surrounding muscles have to worker harder.
+This increases stress exerted on the muscles and causes them to become hypertonic (tight), which in turn increases the risk of compressing nerve roots that supply the scalp, which may cause headaches if the condition is not managed properly or in a timely manner.

-Standard medical care of neck and mid back pain is primarily based on pain management and reducing dysfunction(s).
-Not all neck and mid back pain are the same, therefore at our clinic we focus on identifying the root cause of an individual’s pain in order to tailor treatments and rehabilitation protocols to each patient’s specific needs.
+Conventional medical care of neck and mid-back pain is primarily centered on pain management and reducing dysfunction.
+But not all neck and mid-back pain is the same.
+The Robichaud-Lévesque clinic focuses on identifying the root cause of pain in order to tailor treatments and rehabilitation protocols to each patient’s specific needs.

-Chiropractic care, , including the Sigma Ultralign Instrument, can help maximise joint mobility and reduce the muscle tension associated with neck conditions.
-Laser/photobiomodulation therapy can help by influencing tissue regeneration, increasing blood flow to the injured area and controlling inflammation leading to long term positive outcomes.
+Chiropractic care, including the Sigma Ultralign Instrument, can help maximize joint mobility and reduce muscle tension associated with neck conditions.
+Photobiomodulation/laser therapy can also help by promoting tissue regeneration, increasing blood flow to the injured area, and controlling inflammation, which leads to long-term positive outcomes.
 Active rehabilitation is also useful in the management of these conditions.
 Surgery is rarely needed but sometimes necessary.

-It’s important to note that once you suffer from neck and mid back pain you may be predisposed to recurrences.
-Over time, it may also leave you vulnerable to secondary conditions such as degenerative disc and joint disease are also more likely to occur.
-Therefore, it is important to continue to maintain proper posture, movement patterns and continue to complete rehabilitative exercise even when you’re feeling asymptomatic to decrease the risk of re-aggravation.
-Regular spinal assessments may also be important in maintaining balance of all neuromusculoskeletal structures minimizing injury or dysfunction.
+It’s important to note that once you start suffering from neck or mid-back pain, you may become predisposed to recurrences.
+Over time, it may also leave you vulnerable to secondary conditions such as degenerative disc and joint disease.
+To reduce the risk of reaggravation, it’s important to continue maintaining proper posture and movement patterns and to complete rehabilitative exercize, even when you’re feeling asymptomatic.
+Regular spinal assessments may also be important in maintaining balance in all neuromusculoskeletal structures and minimizing injury or dysfunction.